solomonedenyi1-cmyk/whatsapp-ai/README.md

 ### Normal Conversation

-Simply send any text message to the bot and it will respond using Yue-F AI with your business context.
+Simply send any text message to the bot and it will respond using AI with your business context.
 The bot automatically maintains conversation context.

 ### Usage Examples